Râșnov Ski Jump: Events

 In 2015, the venue hosted again a two-day round in the ladies' calendar of the FIS Ski Jumping World Cup (on 7–8 February) and the final round in the FIS Cup summer edition (on 26–27 September).
 Previously a round of the FIS Cup winter edition (planned on 24–25 January) had been canceled.

-In 2016, the venue hosted the ski jumping events of the FIS Junior World Ski Championships (between 22–28 February), a round in the ladies' calendar of the FIS Ski Jumping World Cup (on 5–6 March) and the final round of the FIS Cup summer edition (on 1–2 October).
+In 2016, the venue hosted the ski jumping events of the FIS Junior World Ski Championships (between 22 and 28 February), a round in the ladies' calendar of the FIS Ski Jumping World Cup (on 5–6 March) and the final round of the FIS Cup summer edition (on 1–2 October).

 In 2017, the venue hosted again a round in the ladies' calendar of the FIS Ski Jumping World Cup (on 27–29 January), and the final round of the FIS Cup summer edition, both men's and ladies'.
 The ladies' round was won by Romania's representative Daniela Haralambie, who also became the champion of the series.

 In 2018, another ladies' FIS Ski Jumping World Cup round took place between 2 and 4 March, and between 21 and 23 September, the venue will host a round in the men's FIS Ski Jumping Grand Prix.